chmarti1/lconfig/docs/api.md

 All data transfers are done in *blocks*.
 A *block* of data is `samples_per_read` x `channels` of individual measurements.
 The `nsample` configuration parameter determines the total number of samples per channel that should be contained in the buffer.
 Since the buffer must be an integer multiple of the block size, the buffer size is rounded up, so that even if `nsample` is set to 0, the buffer will always be able to contain at least one block of data.

-The `lc_stream_service` function retrieves a single new block of data into the ring buffer.
+The `lc_stream_service` is a "blocking" function that waits until a new block of data is available and reads it into the ring buffer.
 If pre-triggering is configured, trigger events will be ignored until enough samples have built up in the buffer to meet the pre-trigger requirements.
 Once a trigger event occurs (or if no trigger is configured), blocks of data will become available for reading.

 The `lc_stream_read` function returns a double precision array, `data` representing a 2D array with  a single block of data `samples_per_read` x `channels` long.
 The `s` sample of `c` channel can be retrieved by `data[s*channels + c]`.
 If there are no data available, then `data` will be `NULL`.